-Coin-Operated Press is an artist-led social enterprise established in 2020.
-We are based in Scotland and run by zine-makers Katie McCann and Chloe Henderson.
-We are based in Scotland, where we host workshops, run zine fairs, create educational online content, produce, publish, and distribute our own collaborative zines.
+Coin-Operated Press is a queer-led social enterprise run by Katie McCann and Chloe Henderson.
+We are based in Scotland, where we host workshops, run zine fairs, create online educational content, and produce, publish, and distribute collaborative zines.

 What is a zine?
 A zine is a booklet-style artwork that you make yourself, and give away, swap, or sell for the cost of printing.
 Zines enable adaptable learning and provide a creative outlet that can be accessed by anyone regardless of experience or skill level.

 We believe everybody is an artist, and all you need are the right tools and a little encouragement to have your voice heard in your own handmade publication.